-Citizenship education teaches young people about the most effective ways to influence government and those with power to make changes which impact their future.
-This issue is in the forefront of students minds so it is a compelling tool to harness their engagement and help them understand the power of agency.
+Citizenship education teaches young people about the most effective ways to influence government and those with power to make changes and shape their future.
+Environmental issues are at the forefront of students' minds so Citizenship is a compelling tool to harness their engagement and help them understand the power of agency.

-Over a period of three days we will explore the role of teachers and schools in addressing these issues through citizenship education.
-Participants will hear from Lord Knight about his education bill on sustainable citizenship (which aims to introduce compulsory climate change education within Citizenship) and in addition, be able to use this as a case study to teach pupils about the processes of law-making.
+During this 3 day conference, we will explore the role of teachers and schools in addressing these issues through Citizenship education.
+Participants will hear from Lord Knight about his Education Bill on sustainable citizenship (which aims to introduce compulsory climate change education within Citizenship) and how to use this as a case study to teach pupils about parliamentary democracy and the processes of lawmaking.

-- Listen to the proposed changes to citizenship education and arguments for going beyond the current curriculum provision
+- Listen to the proposed changes to Citizenship education and the arguments for going beyond the current curriculum.

-- Develop your understanding of the law-making process and how to influence government decisions through an in depth look at a current and topical bill
+- Develop your understanding of parliamentary democracy and the lawmaking process including how to influence government decisions through an in-depth look at a current Bill.

 What to expect:

-- Wednesday, 3 November: The law-making process and sustainability in citizenship education
+- Wednesday, 3 November: The lawmaking process, sustainability and citizenship education.

-This conference is hosted by ACT and UK Parliament's Education and Engagement team and is free to attend.
+This conference is hosted by ACT and UK Parliament's Education and Engagement team.
+It is free to attend.

 Who should attend: